Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 4

 it all.
 I am enclosing

-you a few letters got
+you a few letters I got

-about my P.B.
-Old Mr Evry
+about my C.B..
+Old McEvoy

-must be wanting to talk
+must be raring to talk

 about me getting the V.C. for

-Villers-Bretonneux.
+Villers Bretonneux.
 It was

-a good [[?rap?]] but I had no
+a good Scrap but I had no

 personal part in it at all.

-But as I have everything
+but as I have everything

 else pretty well they had to get